GravityKit/GravityView/readme.txt

 * Added: `gravityview/edit_entry/verify_nonce` filter to override nonce validation in Edit Entry
 * Added: `gravityview_strip_whitespace()` function to strip new lines, tabs, and multiple spaces and replace with single spaces
 * Added: `gravityview_ob_include()` function to get the contents of a file using combination of `include()` and `ob_start()`
+* Updated: Single Entry Title settings now support shortcodes, allowing for you to use `[gvlogic]` in the title!
 * Fixed: Edit Entry link not showing for non-admins when using the DataTables template
 * Fixed: Cache wasn't being used for `get_entries()`
 * Fixed: Extension class wasn't properly checking requirements